nuvolaris/nimbots/API.md

 This document is a quick recap of the API.
 You can also [read this tutorial](https://nimbella.com/blog/faas-wars-serverless-virtual-robot-competition?utm_source=subdomain&utm_medium=landing&utm_campaign=faaswars).

 You control your fighter writing a serverless action.
-[Check here the source code of the sample fighters](https://github.com/openwhisk-blog/nimbots/tree/master/packages/default).
-You can use the integrated editor to code your fighter but you need to setup an account in Nimbella to play.
+You can start from some templates included in the UI.
+You can use the integrated editor to code your fighter.

 A serverless action is a function, written in either Javascript, Python or Go, that receive as input a json document and returns its answer in json.
 In each programming language the json is serialized and deserialized first in a data structure appropriate for you programming language.
 When you create a fighter a suitable example is provided.